astropy/astropy/docs/time/index.rst

 val
 ^^^^^^^^^^^

-The ``val`` argument is the only argument that is always required when creating a
-|Time| object.
-This argument specifies the input time or times and
-can be a single string or number, or it can be a Python list or `numpy` array of strings or numbers.
+The ``val`` argument  specifies the input time or times and can be a single string or number, or it can be a Python list or `numpy` array of strings or numbers.
+To initialize a |Time| object based on a specified time, it *must* be present.
+If `val` is absent (or `None`), the |Time| object will be created for the time corresponding to the instant the object is created.

 In most situations one also needs to specify the `time scale`_ via the ``scale`` argument.
 The |Time| class will never guess the `time scale`_,